 While it does mean the higher slopes are sometimes inaccessible, the upside of this weather is that there is great powder once it clears!
 Visitors to the resort will agree that it’s always worth the wait for the fantastic conditions and awesome runs for skiers and boarders alike.

 If the weather does turn sour and you’re unable to hit the slopes, you won’t be able to claim for not being able to ski.
 That’s unfortunately considered to be ‘loss of enjoyment’, a general exclusion.
 However, should any flights be delayed or cancelled, you would be welcome to make a claim under the ‘Travel Interruption’ benefit of the TravelCare policy.
-See our travel delay article for more information.

 There’s no terrain park at Las Lenas, but there is night skiing for those who can’t get enough during the day.
 While the more experienced powder hunters can enjoy the challenging terrain accessible from the top of the Marte chair, there are also plenty of facilities on the lower slopes for the whole family.